violats/Viola_Tan/README.md

 #### c) Persevering focus on applying BCG's suite of problem definition tools rather than quick decision on e-learning as direction.

- We <b>deconstrained</b> the SCQ questions to create new questions few people thought about.
-After some discussion we decided to analyse the question of <b>"How a user can interract with his/her environment with Apple devices"</b> using a <i>logic tree.</i>
+ We <b>de-constrained</b> the SCQ questions to create new questions few people thought about.
+After evaluating the questions, we decided to analyse the question of <b>"How a user can interract with his/her environment with Apple devices"</b> using a <i>logic tree.</i>